Mushfiqur Rahim: Bangladesh Premier League

 The Bangladesh Cricket Board (BCB) founded the six-team Bangladesh Premier League in 2012, a twenty20 tournament to be held in February that year.
 The BCB made Mushfiq the 'icon player' for Duronto Rajshahi.
-Under his leadership Duronto overcame a weak start to progress to the semi-finals where they lost to Barisal Burners; Mushfiqur Rahim contributed 234 runs from 11 matches.
+Under his leadership Duronto overcame a weak start to progress to the semi-finals where they lost to Barisal Burners; Rahim contributed 234 runs from 11 matches.

-In January 2013, he was named in the squad for Sylhet Royals, following the draft for the 2012-13 Bangladesh Premier League.
+In January 2013, he was named in the squad for Sylhet Royals, following the draft for the 2013 season.
 He was the leading run-scorer in that tournament, with 440 runs in 13 matches at an average of 40.40.

 In November 2016, he was named in the squad for the Barisal Bulls team, following the draft for the 2016–17 Bangladesh Premier League.
 He was one of the leading run scorers in that tournament, with 341 runs in 12 matches at an average of 37.88, which included two half-centuries.

 In October 2018, he was named in the squad for the Chittagong Vikings team, following the draft for the 2018–19 Bangladesh Premier League.
 He was the leading run-scorer for the team in the tournament, with 426 runs in thirteen matches.

 In November 2019, he was selected to play for the Khulna Tigers in the 2019–20 Bangladesh Premier League.
 He was the second highest run-scorer in that tournament, scoring 491 runs in 14 matches, at an average of 70.14 which included 4 half-centuries.
-He also posted his career-best knock of unbeaten 98 runs against Cumilla Warriors during the 40th match of the tournament.
+He also posted his career-best knock of 98* runs against Cumilla Warriors.

 In November 2022, he was named in the Sylhet Strikers' squad, following the players draft for the 2022–23 Bangladesh Premier League.
 On 10 January 2023, in the 10th match against the Dhaka Dominators, he became the first cricketer to play 100 matches in the Bangladesh Premier League.

 In January 2024, he was named in the Fortune Barishal's squad, following the players draft for the 2024 Bangladesh Premier League.